-In the following short list are articles that will help you understand more completely and practically why the Church celebrates Pentecost.
+The following articles will help you understand more completely and practically why the Church celebrates Pentecost Sunday.